 Turtles are a common sight in wet areas such as rivers, ponds, or lakes.
 But did you know not all turtles can swim well?
 Eastern box turtles are found throughout Indiana and throughout the eastern US in forested areas.
 They are not good swimmers and look more like a tortoise than a turtle with their dome-shaped shell.

 Research started in Fall 2015 with the Vertebrate Biology students at Marian.
-Since the start of the study to summer 2016, officially nine individual turtles have been identified and had data collected from them.
-Before the study began many more had been seen and are assumed to be on the property.
-We officially started research last fall with the Vertebrate Biology students at Marian.
+Since the start of the study to summer 2016, nine individual turtles have been identified and had data collected from them.
+Before the study began, many more had been seen and are assumed to be on the property.

 These reptiles are able to encase themselves completely in their shell thanks to a hinge allowing them to "box" themselves inside of their shell.
 They do this when food sources are low and they need to decrease activity and preserve what energy they have.
 This is also a method of protection for when a turtle feels threatened.

-Because Eastern box turtles are slow to mature taking between 8 and 10 years to reach full maturity, have few offspring and are also prone to accidents with cars or farm equipment we have a lower number of them in the wild than we would like, making them a species of special concern and protected in Indiana.
+Because Eastern box turtles are slow to mature, taking between 8 and 10 years to reach full maturity, they have few offspring and are also prone to accidents with cars or farm equipment.
+We have a lower number of them in the wild than we would like, making them a species of special concern and protected in Indiana.